 When asked about if recruiting automation brought them any benefits, 55% of the respondents said their life became easy after automating daily mundane manual tasks.

 Dice recruitment automation report shows 34% of the participants said recruitment automation has improved the quality of hire whereas 39% agreed to a reduction in time to hire.
 These recruiters were from the companies that have implemented recruiting automation.

 When asked to recruiters who are still using manual methods for recruiting, 44% of such recruiters said they missed hiring opportunities because of a lack of automation.
 72% of the respondents agreed that their process was slow.
 19% of these recruiters said lack of recruiting automation to lead to poor candidate experience which also impacted their brand of the company negatively.

 Although companies are looking at using ai in recruitment automation, recruiters seem to have preferences in terms of the automation they want to see and automation they may want to avoid.

-Using AI for resume screening can save huge amount of time.
-Resume screening is another everyday task where recruiters spend huge amount of time.
+Using AI for resume screening can save a huge amount of time.
+Resume screening is another everyday task where recruiters spend a huge amount of time.
 Recruitment automation report indicates that 31% of the recruiters said they would like to see resume screening automated.

 46% of recruiters felt that recruitment automation can help them measure various aspects of the hiring process.
 Recruitment analytics can reveal interesting facts about your talent acquisition process.

-Although most recruiters want majority of their daily tasks automated, they feel tasks like interviewing and offer negotiations cannot be automated.
+Although most recruiters want the majority of their daily tasks automated, they feel tasks like interviewing and offer negotiations cannot be automated.
 Recruiters felt personal level engagement is required for both offer negotiations and interviewing.